Travel to Japan (Tentative 2023 Trip)

 This trip provides a rare opportunity to sample Japan as a family member rather than a tourist, to experience aspects of both ancient and modern Japan.
 Exact dates of the trip are determined each year but normally are in early July.

-March 2022 - Sister Cities Annual Meeting Trip Presentation
+March 2024 - Sister Cities Annual Meeting Trip Presentation (5-10 minute PowerPoint)

 We proudly sent a high school senior and a college student to Japan in July of 2019 accompanied by a father and daughter chaperone team.
 They enjoyed sights in Kyoto, Nagoya, and enjoyed the home-stay program we offer to citizens of the Southern Tier.